DRIVERLESS CARS

 15.

-: advantages, individual road-users
+Key words: advantages, individual road-users

 While several paragraphs mention the advantages of driverless vehicles, most are about the effects on the large society as a whole, and only paragraph B mentions the pros for individual road-users.
 Specifically, the author shows how the technology could reduce road collisions involving human error and free the time people spend on driving.
 Therefore, the answer is B.